viperscape/gulfstream/README.md

 I am considering about adding an async option for both client and server by using go blocks instead of threads-- though performance may suffer; we'll see.

-I am planning to include both ping-pong support as well as frame continuations for websockets, but need to consider raw tcp sockets as well for this to be homogenous-- this is a phase 2 sort of thing.
+I am planning to include both ping-pong support as well as frame continuations for websockets, but need to consider raw tcp sockets as well for this to be homogenous.
+In addition I'd like to get away from mostly supporting string and support bytes as well, currently this is only possible with send!, not on receive (yet).
+These are a phase 2 sort of thing.

 I am requesting pulls for a clojurescript variant of the client, ideally I'd like to make the client-handler the exact same but specify in connection details something like (conj conn-details {:cljs true}) and implement a backend set of functions that converts and builds a basic javascript websocket client.
 Keeping the client-handler peice is key.